WA6YDQ/esafe/README.md

 Once the file /root/esafe.bin is fully created it can be copied as a backup.
 It can be kept on a usb flash drive.

+---NOTE---

+Ubuntu has started (and maybe others) using /dev/loop0-25 for their own uses.

+esafe by default uses /dev/loop0

+You WILL need to change the /dev/loop0 devices in esafe to /dev/loopNN for esafe to run correctly.
+Best way to do this is find the first unused device in /dev (in my case it was /dev/loop26) and create it:

+sudo su - (change your user to root)

+cd /dev

+mknod /dev/loop26 b 7 26

+chmod 660 /dev/loop26

+then ls -la /dev/loop*

+The new node should be the same permissions wise as the others.

+You can (after changing /devloop0 to /dev/loop26 in esafe) then create a new container by running esafe new.

+---NOTE---

 NORMAL USE

 With the esafe script in /usr/local/bin: